-Drivers that have been operating their truck for more than 10 hours straight or have not had the required rest period between shifts can be too tired to drive.
-Being drowsy or overtired can prevent the driver from making good decisions, slow their reflexes, or cause them to react incorrectly to a situation.
+Drivers operating their trucks for more than 10 hours straight or without the required rest period between shifts can be too tired to drive.
+Being drowsy or overtired can prevent the driver from making good decisions, slow their reflexes, or cause them to react incorrectly.
 All of these things can lead to accidents.

-If the owner of the truck or the trucking company does not follow regular maintenance schedules, the truck could become dangerous to operate.
+If the truck’s owner or the trucking company does not follow regular maintenance schedules, the truck could become safe to operate.
 This could lead to accidents that would not have occurred for any other reason.